ethereum-optimism/pm/src/audits.md

 If the audit process is started in later stages of the SDLC, the documentation will be ready and can be put together as the [Security Readiness Document](./security-readiness-template.md) by including a summary of the project, if that didn’t exist yet.

 We already know that we need an audit, and we can safely assume that an external audit by Spearbit will fulfil the requirements.
-Time and cost estimates can be provided with the help of PgM.

-The documentation and estimates still need to be approved by the CEO.
-After approval by the CEO, the audit process doesn’t block delivery unless serious vulnerabilities are found.
+The audit request still need to be approved via the Zip process above.
+If time doesn't allow for this then you should speak with your manager & PMO about your options to fast-track an audit as an exception.

 ## Updating This Process